marle3003/mokapi/docs/javascript-api/mokapi/eventhandler/httpresponse.md

 ---
 title: HttpResponse
-description: HttpResponse is an object used by HttpEventHandlers
+description: HttpResponse is an object used by HttpEventHandler
 ---
 # HttpResponse

-HttpResponse is an object used by [HttpEventHandler](/docs/javascript-api/mokapi/eventhandler.md) that contains response-specific data such as HTTP headers.
+HttpResponse is an object used by [HttpEventHandler](/docs/javascript-api/mokapi/eventhandler/httpeventhandler.md) that contains response-specific data such as HTTP headers.

 | Name       | Type   | Description                                                              |